 As I prepare this study for you, I pray it will aid the promptings of the Holy Spirit as you ponder your development in Christ.
 May God richly bless you as you embark on a journey of personal spiritual evaluation.
 I look forward to hearing your feedback.

-In at least four separate New Testament passages there is an association between two Greek words teleios and nepios.
-Whereas the former means and is translated into English as the word mature; the latter denotes a child.
-These passages then, provide a clear and striking contrast; my purpose is to drive home the necessity for personal, continued spiritual growth in the life of every believer.
+In at least four separate New Testament passages there is an association between two Greek words, teleios and nepios.
+Whereas the former means and is translated into the English word mature, the latter denotes a child.
+These passages, then, provide a clear and striking contrast; my purpose is to drive home the necessity for personal, continued spiritual growth in the life of every believer.

 Before we look more closely at each of these passages, and observe how they illustrate the stark contrast between spiritual immaturity and maturity, you may be already asking yourself the question, how does one grow out of the former and into the latter?
 Romans 12:1-2 spell out the means by which the believer grows from infancy to maturity:

 Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.